RinaldoBenaccetta/isidom/readme.md

 ### $getText

-Return the text value of the specified HTMLElement.
+Returns the text value of the specified HTMLElement.

 #### Parameters